 Hello you!
-I’m Yvette Mayer & here’s a little story about me
+I’m Yvette & here’s a bit more of my story

 Do you recall when any mental illness was considered something of a sign of weakness?
 I felt ashamed, when I was first diagnosed with an anxiety disorder aged 22.
 Like if anybody found out, my blossoming advertising career would be over, before it had really began.

 With therapy and medication, I bounced back from this episode and my career indeed blossomed.
 Aged 27 I was running a team, managing a major blue chip account & out pacing most people my age with seniority and salary.
 I was working 70 hours a week, partying on the weekends, madly in love, ego in check.
 Then it happened again.

 Have you ever experienced panic attacks?
 I had my first one, while running up a hill in a fun run (yep the City to Surf, heart break hill, for those Sydney siders reading).
 I felt like my heart skipped a beat, sped up out of control and suddenly I was having problems breathing.
 Then something triggered in my brain and I knew what it was.
 Which made it even worse.
 This was the beginning of months of panic attacks, anxiety and depression.
 Again, I turned to therapy and meds.
 Ultimately, I decided to leave my stressful career, my boyfriend, my troubles and set off backpacking, London bound, via 10 weeks of Bali and Thailand.
 I had an incredible time exploring and I learned that discovering people, places and cultures lights me up like nothing else.